 According to some, there's a chance that this pillow may be a little too firm: "I went back and forth between plush and the next firmer style.
 The plush is more than firm enough.
 If your [sic] on the fence, you might want to take that into consideration."
 Others said that their pillows softened up after a few weeks of use, while self-described side-sleepers said they took to the pillow's firmness right away.
 You can purchase a pack of two corresponding pillow cases separately, for $44.

-Sold on Amazon in packs of two with a machine-washable cover, DreamNorth's pillows are easily the most cost-effective choice on this list.
-That said, their breathability, down-free fluffiness and supportive gel fiber fill could keep them from feeling "cheap."
+Sold on Amazon in packs of two with a machine washable cover, DreamNorth's soft pillows are easily the most cost-effective choice on this list.
+That said, their breathability, down-free fluffiness and supportive gel pillow fiber fill could keep them from feeling "cheap."
 Described as "ultra-soft," these pillows are probably not the right choice if you're looking for something particularly firm, but their softness almost makes their ability to retain their shape more impressive.

 "They came vacuum sealed and squished flat but as soon as you take it out of the package they fluff up like marshmallows and stay that way.
 I've only noticed some slight, very slight flattening in the 4 months I've had them," one reviewer wrote.
-Others noted the pillows' fluffiness but added that they didn't have to sacrifice any amount of support, either: "I highly recommend these pillows if you are [prone] to waking up with neck aches or headaches, because the pillow conforms nicely to give you the support you need while being soft enough to make you comfortable."
+Others noted the pillows' fluffiness but added that they didn't have to sacrifice any amount of neck support for how soft they were, either: "I highly recommend these pillows if you are [prone] to waking up with neck aches or headaches, because the pillow conforms nicely to give you the support you need while being soft enough to make you comfortable."